BlexBOTTT/Sentiment-Analysis-Python/README.md

-# Sentiment Analysis with TextBlob, Newspaper3k, and NLTK
+# Sentiment Analysis with TextBlob, Newspaper, and NLTK

 This repository demonstrates how to perform sentiment analysis using the TextBlob library for both web articles and text files.
 Sentiment analysis is a technique that quantifies the sentiment or emotional tone in a piece of text, allowing you to determine whether the text expresses positive, negative, or neutral sentiment.